-In our first article we delved into the meaning of the fictional pact and how it works for video games in terms of images, sounds, UX/UI, among others.
-These are the fundamental factors that allow players to connect with games and enjoy them.
+In our first article, we delved into the meaning of the fictional pact and how it works for video games in terms of images, sounds, UX/UI, among others.
+These fundamental factors allow players to connect with games and enjoy them.
 But what’s the deal with the (invisible) elephant in the room: idiomatic localization and culturalization?

 These more classic immersion factors are steps in the production of a game that are more common and easy to detect.
 However, it’s interesting that the true key to immersion is being able to implement changes and adaptations without the user knowing they’re there.
 The task of modifying a game to be able to understand it according to the culture of the gamer is bittersweet because its quality lies mostly in the invisibility of its result.

 The most identifiable example is typically seen in historical games such as Call of Duty, Medal of Honor, Civilization, among others.
 Kate Edwards notes: